 Opening a Beneficiary IRA

 The process for opening a Beneficiary IRA is the same as any IRA at IRA Resources.
-In addition to the new account application and other paperwork, we’ll need the original death certificate for the IRA account holder (we will return the death certificate once we have verified its legitimacy).
+In addition to the online new account application, we’ll need the original death certificate for the IRA account holder (we will return the death certificate once we have verified its legitimacy).
 The primary difference during this process is the Beneficiary IRA is titled differently than an IRA you would open normally.
 The deceased IRA account holder’s name is also listed on the Beneficiary IRA.

 Example: IRA Resources FBO Jane Doe as beneficiary of John Doe

 Even though the account titling is different and a death certificate is required, we don’t charge extra for a Beneficiary IRA.
 The fees for a Beneficiary IRA are the same as our other IRA accounts.
-If you’d like more information on our fees, you can find that here.
+Learn more about our fees.